-a DESeqDataSet object full the full model formula, this should be the formula in design(object). alternatively, can be a matrix reduced a reduced formula to compare against, e.g. the full model with a term or terms of interest removed. alternatively, can be a matrix betaTol control parameter defining convergence maxit the maximum number of iterations to allow for convergence of the coefficient vector useOptim whether to use the native optim function on rows which do not converge within quiet whether to print messages at each step useQR whether to use the QR decomposition on the design matrix X while fitting the GLM lower bound on the estimated count while fitting the GLM minmu either "DESeq2" or "glmGamPoi".
-If type = "DESeq2" a classical likelihood ratype and previously the dispersion has been estimated with glmGamPoi as well, a tio test based on the Chi-squared distribution is conducted.
+object a DESeqDataSet full the full model formula, this should be the formula in design(object). alternatively, can be a matrix reduced a reduced formula to compare against, e.g. the full model with a term or terms of interest removed. alternatively, can be a matrix betaTol control parameter defining convergence maxit the maximum number of iterations to allow for convergence of the coefficient vector useOptim whether to use the native optim function on rows which do not converge within maxit quiet whether to print messages at each step useQR whether to use the QR decomposition on the design matrix ${\rm X}$ while fitting the GLM minmu lower bound on the estimated count while fitting the GLM type either "DESeq2" or "glmGamPoi".
+If type = "DESeq2" a classical likelihood ra- tio test based on the Chi-squared distribution is conducted.
 If type = "glmGamPoi" and previously the dispersion has been estimated with glmGamPoi as well, a quasi-likelihood ratio test based on the F-distribution is conducted.
-It is supposed to be more accurate, because it takes the uncertainty of dispersion estimate into account in the same way that a t-test improves upon a Z-test.
+It is sup- posed to be more accurate, because it takes the uncertainty of dispersion esti- mate into account in the same way that a t-test improves upon a Z-test.